hunterhug/marmot/README.md

 ## 3. Example

-The most simple example such following, more see `example` dir:
+The most simple example such following, more see `example/lesson` dir:

 ```go
 package main